RinalinDS/prioritize/README.md

 - clone
 - yarn
 - yarn dev
-- server will start on http://127.0.0.1:3001/prioritize/
+- server will start on localhost:3000/prioritize/
-- you need to change it to localhost:3000/prioritize/
-- changes to localhost has to be been to avoid CORS from API i've used here.
-- and prioritize after localhost was only possible workaround to deploy vite based project onto gh pages.
 - Despite the fact , that login and password available on login page , I will state it here :

 <details>